 In programming terminology, a variable is a container for a value that can change.
 In Twine, a variable is a way of storing and acting on data of some sort.
 Anything from a number to a series of characters can be stored in a variable.
 Unlike other code or text in a Passage, variables most commonly start with either the dollar sign ($) or the underscore (

 _) in the Harlowe and SugarCube story formats.
+(In Chapbook, variables are part of a 'vars section'.)

 Once created, story variables in Twine can be accessed from any passage at any time.
 They are globally accessible to all functionality everywhere.

-All story formats (except Snowman) understand variables and translate them into their values when used by themselves in a Passage.
+Variables are translated into their values when used by themselves in a Passage.
 To display their value, they can simply be included as part of any other text.

 The value of the variable is $numberVariable.